Flutterwave/React-Native/README.md

     tx_ref: string;
   }

- /* An example function called when transaction is completed successfully or canceled */ const handleOnRedirect = (data: RedirectParams) => {
+ /* An example function called when the transaction is completed successfully or canceled */ const handleOnRedirect = (data: RedirectParams) => {
       console.log(data);
     };